-When life inside the uterus ends either by the removal or an expulsion of a foetus or embryo before it has the capacity to survive outside the uterus, it is called an abortion.
+When life inside the uterus ends either by the removal or an expulsion of a foetus or embryo before it has the capacity to survive outside the uterus, this is called abortion.
 A miscarriage is a spontaneous abortion without any intervention.
-Abortion is not legally allowed in all countries in the world due to different ethical reasons, however, if allowed by law, it is one of the safest medical interventions (Luker, 1985) .
-In the modern day, both surgery and medication is used to carry out abortion.
+Abortion is not legally allowed in all countries of the world due to different ethical reasons however, if allowed by law it is one of the safest medical interventions (Luker, 1985).
+In modern these modern times both surgery and medication are used to perform an abortion.
 Mifepristone when combined with prostaglandin acts as a safe abortion pill up to the second trimester of the pregnancy.
 The surgical interventions which are used, involve the dilating of the cervix followed by the use of a suction device (Rowlands, 2012).
 Following abortion an intrauterine device and the pill can be used.

-Between the years 2010-2014 there were 55.7 million abortions which occurred globally and out of this 30.6 million were performed safely with another 17.1 million done less safely and another 8 million done in a least safe way.
-The developing nations had a higher percentage of unsafe abortions and when the legal status restricted abortions, most women had to undergo unsafe abortions (Ganatra et al, 2017).
-The WHO finds that’s unskilled individuals performing abortions with hazardous equipment to lead to most of the unsafe abortions.
+Between the years 2010-2014 there were 55.7 million abortions which occurred globally and out of this 30.6 million were performed safely with another 17.1 million done less safely and another 8 million done in lesser safe way.
+Developing nations had a higher percentage of unsafe abortions and when the legal status restricted abortions most women had to undergo unsafe abortions (Ganatra et al, 2017).
+The WHO finds that there are unskilled individuals performing abortions with hazardous equipment to lead which results in most of the unsafe abortions.
 Medical abortion is an effective and safe way to terminate a pregnancy prior to six weeks of gestation.

 The rate of abortion vary as per the stage of pregnancy and the method used for abortion.
-The CDC reported in 2003 that 26% of induced abortions done legally was done prior to 6 weeks of gestation while just 1% was done above 21 weeks.
+The CDC reported in 2003 that 26% of induced abortions done legally was done prior to six weeks of gestation while just 1% was done above twenty-one weeks.
 Nearly 90% of abortions was done using curettage which involves suction-aspiration, dilation and evacuation and dilation and curettage (Guttmarchar Institute,1997).

 Fleming, T. P., Watkins, A. J., Velazquez, M. A., Mathers, J. C., Prentice, A. M., Stephenson, J., …& Hanson, M. A. (2018).
 Origins of lifetime health around the time of conception: causes and consequences.
 The Lancet, 391(10132), 1842-1852.